wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [144]

 CHAP.
-XXVIL
+XXVII.

-Affairs on Lake Ontario, between the fleets of
+Affairs on Lake Ontario, between the fleets of Com.
-Com.
 Chauncey and Sir James Yeo.

 IN those days, the great waters of the lake Ontario were troubled with the movements of the fighting ships of Columbia, as well as those of the king.